 Toddlers and Children

 Sunscreens are an essential part of a day in the sun.
 But young children’s skin is especially sensitive to chemical allergens – as well as to the sun’s UV rays.
+Follow the following sun safety tips for kids:

 - Test sunscreen by applying a small amount to the inside of your child’s wrist the day before you plan to use it.
 If an irritation or rash develops, try another product.
 You can also ask your child’s doctor to suggest a product less likely to irritate your child’s skin.